tamalCodes/tamalCodes/README.md

 <div align="center">

-I'm a **fullstack web developer, freelancer and Devrel**. <br> I'm in love with Opensource, Communties and also am building an **[Opensource project](https://github.com/IAmTamal/Milan)**.
+I'm a **fullstack web developer, freelancer and working to be a devrel !** <br> I'm in love with Opensource, Communties and also am building an **[Opensource project](https://github.com/IAmTamal/Milan)**.
 I am up for freelancing projects, mentorships, workshops.

 **If you need a webdev, hire me ➡ [Portfolio](https://tamal.vercel.app/)**